-Course Title& Credits Credit distribution of the course Eligibility criteria Pre- requisite of

-Code Lecture Tutorial Practical/ the course
+Course Title& Credits Credi Credit distribution of the course Pre- requisite of Code Lecture Tutorial Practical/ Practice the course (if any) Advance Telugu 4 03 01 0 Students who have studied Intermediate Telugu NIL

-Practice (if any)

-4 03 01 0 Students NIL

-Advance who have

-Tolores studied

-Telugu Intermediate

-Telugu

 This is an advanced course in Telugu.
 The primary objective of this course is to make the students fluent in reading, writing and conversation.
 The course also aspires to make them well-equipped as translators.